rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

 #### `find`

-The `find` utility has been around for along time.
+The `find` utility has been around for a long time.
 It recursively scans directories to find files that match a given criterion.

 The general syntax for `find` is: